Buffalo, New York, Car Accidents Caused By Failing To Stop For A School Bus

 - Always cross the street at least 10 feet in front of the bus;

 - Never assume that vehicles nearby will stop for the bus; and

 - When the bus arrives, always wait for the bus to come to a complete stop and the driver to say it is alright before approaching.

 Any serious injury involving a family member can be unsettling, but having your child injured is especially heartbreaking.
 If your child has been injured because someone failed to stop for their school bus, contact the battle-tested Buffalo, New York bus accident injury attorneys at Dietrich Law Firm P.C.
-For over two decades, Jed Dietrich, Esq., a proud member of the Million Dollar Advocates Forum, has exclusively handled serious personal injury cases, including many school bus accidents.
+For over two decades, Jed Dietrich, Esq., a proud member of the Multi-Million Dollar Advocates Forum, has exclusively handled serious personal injury cases, including many school bus accidents.
 You can always count on our highly experienced lawyers to help you navigate the system.
 The parents or legal guardians of injured children can pursue a personal injury lawsuit on their child’s behalf to recover compensation.
 Jed Dietrich, Esq. and his elite team would be honored to discuss your case in further detail.
 Our outstanding attorneys are available twenty-four-seven at (716) 839-3939 or by completing the online consultation form.